mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 For each library you will need to do the following:

-In the Arduino IDE, go to `Tools > Manage Libraries` and type the name of the library in the serach bar and press "`Enter`" on your keyboard.
+In the Arduino IDE, go to `Tools > Manage Libraries` and type the name of the library in the search bar and press "`Enter`" on your keyboard.

 Select the library found and click the "`Install`" button.